Judypd/Judypd/README.md

 - 👩🏻‍🦰 Hi!
 I'm Judy Carolina, better known as Caro.
 - 👩🏻‍💻 I'm a Front-End Developer from Peru.
-- 👯 I’m looking to collaborate on innovative proyects that allow me to be in constant growth an learning.
+- 👯 I’m looking to collaborate on innovative proyects that allow me to be in constant growth and learning.
-- 📫 Contact me : <a href="mailto:palacios.carolia0@gmail.com">palacios.carolina0@gmail.com</a>
+- 📫 Contact me : <a href="mailto:palacios.carolina0@gmail.com">palacios.carolina0@gmail.com</a>

 ---